 Similar to a thesis, the project is graded independently of all other assignments, and *our students often return $1 million in revenue growth or cost reduction to employers through their OAPs.

-Instead of tests, each residence period ends with a project that synthesizes the curriculum up to that point in the program.
+Instead of tests, this program utilizes projects that synthesize the curriculum up to that point in the program.
 The exercise simulates common aerospace and defense industry scenarios so students gain practice using their newly acquired business skills in context.

 Example: After a focus on accounting and finance in semester one, students form teams to analyze the corporate health, valuation and projected future performance and earnings for two public aerospace and defense companies.
 Each team evaluates public records and market conditions to advise investment managers (our faculty) on which company they recommend to invest university pension fund monies.